ziywang50/social_ai/README.md

 ## What I Built

-I focused mainly on the front-end, building the user interface with React JS and React Router.
-I also implemented token-based authentication using JWT and helped connect the front-end to our Go-based backend (hosted on Google Cloud App Engine).
+I primarily developed the front-end interface using React JS and React Router.
+I implemented token-based authentication with JWT and integrated the front-end with our Go backend, which is hosted on Google Cloud App Engine.

-The app included:
+Features I contributed to include:

-- AI-powered image generation using DALL·E 3
+AI-powered image generation via DALL·E 3
-- User login and post creation
+User login and post creation
-- Personal and global feed views
+Personal and global feeds
-- ElasticSearch integration for post search (on backend)
+Integration with backend ElasticSearch for post searching

 ## Notes